lfuentes1/education-ai/README.md

-# Welcome to Letty's Github!
+# Welcome to Letty's Education-AI Github repo!

 This project demonstrates a systematic framework for evaluating and improving AI agents in education, addressing the challenges of quality and effectiveness for EdTech AI apps, where teacher trust is of utmost importance.